janjongboom/arduino-mbed-mashup/README.md

 ```

 Here you'll have the full power of Mbed OS on your hands, so you can start new threads, use the file system, or use one of the network drivers.
 See [source/sketch.cpp.multithreaded](source/sketch.cpp.multithreaded) for an example.

+## Help

+* Q: I receive errors that `strlen`, `memmove` or other functions are not found.
+    * A: This project can only be built on case-sensitive file systems.
+See the note under 'Building with Mbed CLI'.
+* Q: I receive errors that the `D0` symbol cannot be found.
+    * A: Your development board doesn't support Arduino pins (in PinNames.h in Mbed OS).
+You need to create a custom pin map in `variant.cpp`.